 7. Manage Website Content Regularly

-As you can see from the above points, WordPress maintenance does not need to be tricky or time consuming.
-Follow some of the maintenance best practices and use plugins judiciously wherever you have to.
-But no matter how you do it, please make sure that you take care of the above points as best as you can to avoid the shock of one day finding that your website has been hacked by some hacker group and you don’t even have a backup of your old site!
+As you can see from the above points, WordPress maintenance does not need to be tricky or time-consuming.
+Follow some of the above maintenance best practices and use plugins judiciously, only wherever you have to.
+For additional WordPress maintenance help, you can seek expert’s help by typing out your queries on the official WordPress forum.
+But no matter how you do it, make sure that you take care of the above points as best as you can to avoid the shock of one day finding that your website has been hacked by some hacker group and you don’t even have a backup of your old site!